 ESOL Transitions - Automotive

-This part-time ESOL Transitions course is designed for ESOL learners who are interested in a career in Automotive Engineering and is an ideal taster programme.
+This part-time ESOL Transitions course is designed for non-native speakers of English who are interested in a career in Automotive Engineering and is an ideal taster programme.

 What will I learn?

 Please note: this is not an ESOL programme

 - SQA Level 4 / 5: Employability units

 - SQA Level 4 / 5: Personal development units